Otokar Tulpar: Mobility

 Tulpar is powered by an 810 hp, 15.7-liter, water-cooled V8 diesel engine that is turbo charged and drives a 32-speed automatic transmission.
 Suspension comes standard with a hydraulic damper and can carry up to 45 tons on the hull.
 Tulpar's maximum speed is 70 km/h and economic range is 600 km.

 Armament

 Otokar's Tulpar is fitted with the Mızrak-U turret system armed with a 30mm dual-fed automatic cannon and a 7.62mm coaxial machine gun.
 The turret will be equipped with the Umtas anti-tank missile.

 Situational awareness

-Tulpar's crew enjoy full 360-degree day/night situational awareness thanks to an array of electro-optic sensors located on the hull and turret.
+The Tuplar full 360-degree day/night situational awareness using electro-optic sensors located on the hull and turret.

 Variants

 Tulpar IFV

 Basic IFV model as described above.

 Tulpar-S

 First unveiled at IDEF 2015, the Tulpar-S is significantly lighter (15 tonnes), shorter and narrower than the Tulpar.
 It is a multi-purposed vehicle platform which retains basic features of standard Tulpar-IFV and has been designed to be both a light and an amphibious platform.
 Like the Tulpar IFV, the Tulpar has been designed to be modular and can be configured for a variety of roles with a variety of weapons platforms.

 In the weapons-carrying, ATGM-armed RCT configuration, the Tulpar-S features a three-person crew (driver, commander, and gunner), with space for two dismounts.
 In its armoured-personnel-carrier version, the vehicle will also feature a three-person crew but with space for eight dismounts.